devjgm/papers/cpp_time_zone.md

 seconds](https://googleblog.blogspot.com/2011/09/time-technology-and-leaping-seconds.html),
 therefore the Time Zone Library presented here will also disregard them.
-However, if leap second support is necessary it could be added to this library with minimal modification to the interface.
+However, if leap second support is necessary it could be added to this library with minimal modification to the interface and some additional complexity for programmers.

 ## Technical Specification